 Virginia and I have talked of our pasts quite a bit, particularly the hard years after high school.
 I’ve heard stories of her growing up.
 But the year books provide a little context.
 She seems to have found a sense of belonging that counterbalanced the alienation and hurt.
 She looks to have had a better time of middle and high school than I did elementary and high school.
 She was involved in things, like band.
 She played the violin, which I never knew until I opened these books.

 It makes me think that there are other pearls she hasn’t thought important enough to tell me.

 “Ginny, It has been fun this year in band together, but try and keep your eyes on the director instead of the trombones.
 I don’t know why you would rather look at Bill than Mordy.
 It was fun partying at your house.
 Good luck in the future.
 Karen”

 She retrieved the books this weekend from a friend’s house.
 Scott was cleaning out his house to sell it.
-He came across some things Virginia had left with him decades ago, thirty years or so.
+He came across some things Virginia had left with him decades ago.
 It makes me wonder.
 Out of all the things she brought with her from childhood, why are these yearbooks the only things that survive?
 She must have had a reason, something she was hanging onto.

 “Ginny!
 It’s been a good year in band from the Cotton Bowl to the Toilet Bowl.
 Ha, ha, ha.
 Have a good summer.
 Phil”